Frequently Asked Questions

 Can I import requirements from a Requirements Management tool?

 Yes, you can import requirements from CSV files.
-See for instance Exporting RequisitePro requirements to a CSV file.
+See for instance Importing and exporting requirements and documents.

 How does one export tests (not just the results, but the test case specifications)?